qmorrier/SshCommander/README.md

 # SshCommander

-This is a basic JAVA/SWING programm used to send mutliple SSH or TELNET commands to multiple hosts.
+This is a basic and easy to use JAVA/SWING programm used to send mutliple SSH or TELNET commands to multiple hosts.

 ![Preview1](./HMI_SshCommander.png)

 ## Getting Started

-YOu just need to download the project and compile with Maven / Java.
+All you need is to download the project and compile with Maven / Java.
-It will give you a self executable jar file.
+It will give you a self executable jar file, that you can use everywhere Java is installed.

 ### Prerequisites